 For a business, risks come in diverse forms.
 Nevertheless, risk mitigation becomes an exciting topic when it comes to HR.
 A fine example of this can be seen in screening and recruitment of candidates – we often ensure that we have unbiased and robust hiring processes to curb the risks of making a bad hire.
 Now just think of the impact on organisational performance, team, individual, workplace culture, turnover and diversity.
 This is just one example.
 Think of all the procedures and policies that are in place to manage workplace risks.

-Let’s delve deeper to uproot some of the key human resource risks for a workplace.
+Let’s delve deeper to uproot some of the key HR risks for a workplace.
 Here are few where HR plays a pivotal role in mitigating and safeguarding any collateral damage to the business.

 1. Dearth of Critical Skills